 ASPAA states that the Qualified 401(k) Administrator (QKA) credential is offered for retirement plan professionals who work primarily with 401(k) plans.
 Applicants for the QKA credentials are from various professional disciplines.
 They typically assist employers and consultants with the recordkeeping, non-discrimination testing and the administrative aspects of 401(k) and related defined contribution plans.

-Do you work in the retirement plan space and are interested in obtaining your own QKA credential so that you may catapult your career to the next level?
-Here are the basics of the credentialing program to get you prepared.
+Do you work in the retirement plan space?
+Are you interested in obtaining your own QKA credential so that you may catapult your career to the next level?
+Here are the basic time constraints of the credentialing program to get you started:

 - You must have at least 2 years of experience in the retirement plan industry

-- Hours of study to complete the credential is between 80 – 200 hours
+- It takes between 80 and 200 hours of study to complete the credential

-- Average time to complete the credential is roughly 18 months
+- The average time to complete the credential is roughly 18 months

-- Defined Contribution Administrative Issues – Compliance Issues (DC-2), which includes 401(k) basics, coverage and nondiscrimination rules applicable to 401(k) plans, correct failed ADP and ACP tests, how to design a plan to avoid these nondiscrimination tests, different types of allocation methods and methods to satisfy nondiscrimination requirements, cross-testing, and various types of distributions.
+- Defined Contribution Administrative Issues – Compliance Issues (DC-2), which includes 401(k) basics, coverage and nondiscrimination rules applicable to 401(k) plans, ADP and ACP test examples, how to design a plan to avoid these nondiscrimination tests, different types of allocation methods and methods to satisfy nondiscrimination requirements, cross-testing, and various types of distributions.